jabezborja/tagalang/README.md

 And it works like a charm.
 You can try it yourself!

 ## Tukuyin Functions
-Tukuyin is inspired by Python's 'def' which really derives from the word 'define'.
+Tukuyin is inspired by Python's 'def' which is derived from the word 'define'.
 And just like Python, it almost has the same function structure but TagaLang does not depend on indentation, but in 'TAPOS' and 'PAGTATAPOS' like Kung statements.